Education

 Type Assessment period

-Baseline Assessments On induction to Kickstart
+Baseline Assessments On arrival as part of our induction process

-Assessment Week 3 Year 10 Year 11 Monday 24th – Friday 28th March 2025
+Assessment Week 2 Monday 24th November 2025 to Friday 28th November 2025